robbytbg/Portfolio/README.md

 The Customer Caring Integrated Platform is designed to facilitate the management of customer data and their interactions within an organization.
 This platform, built using PHP Laravel, streamlines the operational workflow of customer service teams, enabling them to view, manage, and update customer information in a secure and structured manner.
 Access to the platform is role-based, ensuring that only authorized personnel can modify or interact with sensitive data.
 The primary purpose of the system is to provide a centralized dashboard for customer and business management, improving the efficiency of customer service operations and decision-making.

+7. Telegram Bot Development

+This is a Telegram bot designed to streamline customer order management by providing quick access to customer data stored in a Google Sheet.
+The bot offers commands for searching customer orders, monitoring orders by specific parameters, and clearing recent chat messages.

 # Rangkuman Projek(BAHASA)

 1. **Machine Learning**